lux-org/lux/doc/source/getting_started/overview.rst

   :align: center
   :alt: click on toggle, scroll on Correlation

 By clicking on the Toggle button, you can now explore the data visually through Lux.
-You should see several categories of visualizations recommended to you by pressing on the tabs.
+You should see several categories of visualizations recommended to you by browsing through the different tabs.

 .. image:: ../../../../lux-resources/doc_img/overview-2.gif
   :width: 700